 Squarespace is easy to use, it's affordable, it's great for blogging, and you get a free two-week trial to check it out.
 Plus, Squarespace optimizes your website for mobile automatically, and it even allows you to host a podcast on the platform (something you can't do with other similar builders).

-But before we get to the step-by-step process of creating your Squarespace website, it’s important to have some kind of plan.
+But before I get to the step-by-step process of creating your Squarespace website, it’s important to have some kind of plan.

 What to Put on Your Author Website